guardian/price-migration-engine/troubleshooting.md

 ## Manually restarting the triggering lambda

+This will start up a cohort state machine for each active cohort.

 :warning: **Check that there are no cohort state machines running before doing this!
-Having two state machines running over the same DynamoDB table could lead to dirty reads.**
+Running two state machines over the same DynamoDB table could lead to dirty reads.**

 1. Check state machine `price-migration-engine-cohort-steps-PROD`.
 If there are no running executions:
 1. In the AWS console, find the lambda called `price-migration-lambda-PROD` and `Test` it with a `null` input.